ibm-cloud-docs/vpc/delete-vpc-resources.md

 #### Delete all load balancers in the subnet, if any
 {: #deleting-lbs-cli}

-To list alll Load balancers in your account, run the following command:
+To list all Load balancers in your account, run the following command:

 ```sh
 ibmcloud is load-balancers